S-h-i-n-r-a/ModifierFreedom/README.md

 ``██████████████████████████████████████████████████``

 # ModifierFreedom
-A modlet for 7D2D that modifies the in-game item/vehicle mod system to allow for more freedom.
+A modlet for 7 Days to Die that modifies the in-game item/vehicle mod system to allow for more freedom.
 Scoped revolvers for all!